OCA/purchase-workflow/purchase_request_procurement/README.rst

 =====

 * Go to the product form, in tab 'Procurement' and choose 'Purchase Request'.
-  When a procurement order is created and the supply method is 'Make to Order' the application will now create a Purchase Request.
+  When a procurement order is created and the supply method is 'Buy' the application will now create a Purchase Request.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas